johnttaylor/pim/projects/Examples/DataModel/README.md

 ### Example Application
-The example application contains the following modules/classes.  __Note:__ the goal of the application is to illustrate how to use model points, not do actually doing anything that is useful ;-).
+The example application contains the following modules/classes.  __Note:__ the goal of the application is to illustrate how to use model points, not to do anything that is useful ;-).

 - __InputDriver__.
 The Input Driver is representative of an 'input driver' that samples a physical signal.
 The driver generates a random value in the range of 1 to 1000.